 According to the principle, the drug should be effective, not tasty, I once bought onion cough syrup.
 When I heard what the options were, I decided that onion syrup is the most disgusting one and therefore certainly would be the most effective.
-As soon as the pharmacy door closed behind me, the cognitive fog thinned and I knew I had done terrible mistake.
+As soon as the pharmacy door closed behind me, the cognitive fog thinned and I knew I had done a terrible mistake.
 I drank the syrup.
 The cough passed.
 So maybe there is something to it 😉 ?

 Since then I have never swallowed a single drop of onion syrup, but every now and then I take some natural miracle, not necessarily tasty, but effective.